jmcbutter/CozyEarthCodingChallenge/README.md

 of the styling in Bootstrap is done via utility classes in HTML, I created a JavaScript file to manage classes based on screen size.
-It wasn't until the project was completed that I found more information within Bootstrap documentation that may have made things much simpler.
+It wasn't until the project was completed that I found more information within Bootstrap documentation that may have made things somewhat simpler.

 Another interesting part of this project involved the animation of expanding the "More Details" button into a full details card.
 I eventually settled on creating